cedricblondeau/magento2-ansible-vagrant/README.md

 > Ansible provisioned Ubuntu 16.04 vagrant box for [Magento2](https://github.com/magento/magento2) development.

-Definitely not full-featured but useful to bootstrap a project.
+Definitely not full-featured but useful to bootstrap a dev project.

 ## Base box